 A special reconstruction income tax is imposed on WHT at 2.1 percent from 2013 to 2037.

-Capital gains from the sale of shares in a Japanese company by a foreign corporate shareholder without a permanent establishment in Japan are subject to Japanese national corporation tax at 25.5 percent, where:
+Capital gains from the sale of shares in a Japanese company by a foreign corporate shareholder without a permanent establishment in Japan are subject to Japanese national corporation tax, where:

 - more than 50 percent of the Japanese company’s total property consists of real estate located in Japan on a fair market value basis.